BlackDeath1107/SorteriaDiversion2k22/README.md

 - Versatility and quick access of the stored documents regardless of location of device.
 - Security of important medical documents which tend to get misplaced.Due to these documents being soft copies it cannot be misplaced.
 - Cross Platform.
-- No hassle of carryong multiple documents to hospitals and websites.
+- No hassle of carrying multiple documents to hospitals and websites.

 ### Roadmap